autoapply/autoapply/README.md

 - All resource files are stored in Git, which means there is a single source of truth for the state of your application.
 - When editing resource files, the changes can be documented and merged using your standard Git workflow.
-- Use [sops](https://github.com/mozilla/sops) to store Kubernetes secrets directly in the repository.
+- You can use [sops](https://github.com/mozilla/sops) to store Kubernetes secrets directly in the repository.

 ---